Get in Touch

 Requirements

-This course is for experienced developers.
-Students should be proficient in C programming, and be familiar with basic Linux utilities and text editors.
+This course is designed for experienced developers.
+Participants should possess strong proficiency in C programming and familiarity with basic Linux utilities and text editors.

 Audience

-This course is for experienced developers.
-Students should be proficient in C programming, and be familiar with basic Linux utilities and text editors.
+This course is designed for experienced developers.
+Participants should possess strong proficiency in C programming and familiarity with basic Linux utilities and text editors.

 Experience Level: Intermediate